sin16terry/High-dimension-marginal-cure-rate-model/README.md

 # High-dimension-marginal-cure-rate-model

-High dimensional covariates; Variable selection; Marginal cure rate model
+This is the R code using quardratic approximation and coordinate descent algorithms to optimize likelihood function of marginal cure rate model with l1 penalty in the high dimensional setting.